oVirt/ovirt-site/source/feature/sr-iov.html.md

         -   on of the setupNetworks verb (by adding a nics dictionary to the setup networks parameters).
         -   on a new verb- updateSriovNumVfs.
 *   Is applying MTU on VF supported by libvirt?
-*   Setup network gui- which option to choose 1 (editing sr-iov config of a nic on edit nic dialog) or 2 (tabed setup networks dialog)?
+*   Setup networks gui- which option to choose 1 (editing sr-iov config of a nic on edit nic dialog) or 2 (tabed setup networks dialog)?

 ### Notes